MicrosoftDocs/Viva/Viva/engage/overview-native-mode.md

 ### Native Mode

 - No one can inadvertently take your network out of Native Mode.
-- eDiscovery through the [Microsoft Purview compliance portal](https://go.microsoft.com/fwlink/?linkid=2132455) for your home network.
+- eDiscovery through the [Microsoft Purview compliance portal](https://go.microsoft.com/fwlink/?linkid=2132455) is supported for your home network.
 - All Viva Engage groups, users, and group memberships are managed through Microsoft 365.
 Management should be done through the Microsoft 365 admin center, Azure AD admin portal, or other Azure AD management tools.
-- Microsoft 365 resources for each group.
 - All communities or groups, including All Company, are Microsoft 365-connected, which means they have access to Microsoft 365 features, including live events.
 - Viva Engage honors Microsoft 365 group creation rights and enforces Microsoft 365 group creation restrictions.
-- No external groups or network-level guests, but external networks are supported in the [US Geo](../manage-security-and-compliance/security-and-compliance.md).
+- Guests can only be added at the community level, but external networks are supported in the [US Geo](../manage-security-and-compliance/security-and-compliance.md).
 - All files uploaded to groups will be stored in SharePoint.
 - Files can't be uploaded to Viva Engage private messages.
 - Engage admins (Yammer administrators) are required to have either Global admin privileges or Group admin privileges from Microsoft 365 in order to administer changes to groups in which they aren't a group owner.

 ### Non-Native (not connected)

-- External groups, network-level guests, and external networks are supported in the US Geo.
-- All Viva Engage users can create groups.
+- All Viva Engage users can create communities.
 - Files aren't stored in SharePoint.
 - Files can be attached to Viva Engage private messages.
 - Engage admins (Yammer administrators) aren't required to have any additional admin privileges from Microsoft 365 in order to administer changes to groups.